Research-IT-Swiss-TPH/dct-comparator/README.md

 Make sure to install these dependencies before using this code.

-A file `requirements.txt` is also available.
+A file `requirements.txt` is available to streamline the installation of dependencies.

 ## Installation